elusivecodes/FyreTypeParser/README.md

 ## Types

-You can load a specific type parser by specifying the `$type` argument of the `getType` method above.
+You can load a specific type parser by specifying the `$type` argument of the `use` method above.

 Custom type parsers can be created by extending `\Fyre\DB\Types\Type`, ensuring all below methods are implemented.